I’ve written extensively about my battle with anxiety on this site. If you’d like to read my various articles on the topic, you can do so here.

 At night I take a probiotic.
 The supplements I take should not be used as personal recommendations for you.
 Discuss with your doctor.
 Get blood work to see which vitamin or mineral you may be lacking in and adjust accordingly.

 I am always in a better mood on days I work out.
 My two favorite workouts are yoga and this weight lifting class I go to at my gym that also incorporates HIIT.
 It’s amazing.
 Yoga helps my breath and I just find it incredibly relaxing.
 Even if you don’t have a gym membership, you can find a ton of great yoga, weightlifting and HIIT workouts for free on YouTube!
 Just do it.
 You’ll feel better.

 Personally, I know it’s much easier for me to sleep, relax and wind down if I’ve worked out that day.

-I start dinner at this time as well.
+This time is usually when I start dinner.
 I find it very stress relieving.
 Learn to love cooking!

-Around 10pm my husband and I get in bed and either read of watch TV (I do not recommend watching TV before bed!
+Around 10 pm my husband and I get in bed and either read or watch TV (I do not recommend watching TV before bed!
 It keeps you up and mimics sunlight – not good for anxiety; I’m working on it).
 Reading is definitely the best way to wind down before bed.
 And sex.
 Sex is definitely stress relieving, so getting laid helps (I’m serious!).

 IF I CAN’T SLEEP/SERIOUS FREAK OUTS

 These are the things that work for me.
 They’re not personal recommendations for you, but some of these may be options you’d like to discuss with your doctor or naturopath (I recommend finding a good naturopath in your area).
 Doing all of these steps, especially on a regular basis really helps alleviate my anxiety.
 It also just makes me a happier person.
 I love practicing self-love and taking care of my body.
-It definitely improves mood and quality of life, give it a try!
+It definitely improves mood and quality of life, try it!